zzz0906/LeetCode/README.md

 I add too many if else that's so complex.

 The std if else is more simple.
-It shall determine the next same level node. if find the node has left or right children then stop.
+It shall determine the next same level node. if program find the node has left or right children then stop.
 A very simple idea!

 ## 118. Pascal's Triangle